Moondru Mudichu (Tamil TV series)

-Moondru Mudichu is a 2024 Indian Tamil-language television series starring Swathi Konde and Niyas Khan.
-This story evolves around a Girl and her Husband, whose lives were changed after an unexpected marriage.
+Moondru Mudichu is a 2024 Indian Tamil-language television series starring Swathi Konde and Niyaz Khan.
+This story evolves around a girl and her husband, whose lives are changed after an unexpected marriage.

 This series is directed by Nanthan C. Muthiah and produced by Sun Entertainment and AR Film World.
-It premiered on 19 August 2024, and airs from Monday to Saturday at 8:30 PM on Sun TV and also available on the digital platform Sun NXT.
+It premiered on 19 August 2024, and airs Monday to Sunday on Sun TV and also available on the digital platform Sun NXT.

 Plot

 Nandini, a strong-willed girl of a middle-class single father, lives in a village.
 She is well liked and places her family's happiness above hers.
 Suryakumar is a young businessman and hates his mother.
 His rich joint family members have different thoughts.
 He resents his mother and deliberately bonds with Nandini to cause strife.
 Then, Surya forcibly marries Nandhini.
 At first, they dislike this marriage, but eventually fall in love with each other.
 The story revolves around Nandini's life in Suryakumar's joint family.